The benefits of imaginative play

 Because imaginative play is such a healthy contributor to a child’s overall development, parents should actively encourage their child when they engage in imaginative play.

-- Provide plenty of props, play partners (both similar-aged peers as well as adults) and playtime.
+- Provide plenty of props, play partners (both similar-aged peers as well as adults).

 - Dress-up parties are also a great way to both promote imaginary play and keep children entertained!